 Reframing the Familiar

-A prismatic concrete church located on of the most revered pilgrimage sites in Germany.
+A prismatic concrete church located on one of the most revered pilgrimage sites in Germany.
 Composed of concrete and possessing minimal illumination, the Pilgrimage Church is Cavernous, shadowed, and dynamic.
 Designed by Gottfried Böhm as part of a competition in the early 1960s and completed in 1968, the Brutalist Pilgrimage Church rises from the small town of Neviges like a sharp extension of the rocky hill on which it sits.
 Referred to locally as the Mariendom, or the Church of Mary, Queen of Peace, the church is the second largest in the Archbishopric of Cologne.
 At first glance, it appears to be the experiential inverse of its more famous and much older neighbor.
 Where the Cologne Cathedral is the culmination of the airy, ornate, and symmetrical Gothic style, the Mariendom is prismatic, asymmetrical, and dark.
-The rough, faceted concrete in Neviges resembles a natural cave, sunken into the hill on which the church sits.
 Gottfried Böhm turned many of the archetypal traits of Christian sacred space on their head.
 Through the harsh contrast of light and shadow, considered echoes, heavy materials, and intentional but minimal apertures he crafted an insular and reverential atmosphere.
 In the Pilgrimage Church, the creation of a primitive sacred atmosphere transcends traditional archetypal form.
-Böhm’s cavernous Mariendom is timeless, seemingly hewn from the rock it sits on.
-Although challenging, its cave-like interior is somehow comforting and familiar, in an almost primitive manner.
 Its atmospheric influence extends into the community which surrounds it, and it forms a unique internal experience that is both intimate and monumental.

 The stone prism of the church sits at the end of a winding and enclosed sacred way.